 Rushed into hospital two years ago with a prostate infection, Rob Herrod didn’t know at the time this infection could be what saved his life.
 Continue reading

-An exciting study is underway that could potentially lead to new treatments for metastatic prostate cancer (cancer that spreads around the body) at the Centre for Cancer Biology (CCB).
+An exciting study is underway that could potentially lead to new treatments for metastatic prostate cancer, cancer that has spread to other areas of the body, at the world-class Centre for Cancer Biology (CCB) in Adelaide.

 Participating in an adventure rally of a lifetime, four mates from Queensland and Nuneaton in England, Dave Taylor, Ray Hobbs, Ryan Watts and Gavin Fulleylove spent two months driving over 17,000 kilometres for the Mongol Rally, raising vital funds and awareness for Australian Prostate Cancer (APC).
 Continue reading

-A dedicated and passionate Professor Doug Brooks from the University of South Australia’s School of Pharmacy and Medical Sciences is making inroads in prostate cancer research, which has the potential to improve the way men are managed when diagnosed with prostate cancer.
+Doug Brooks from the University of South Australia’s School of Pharmacy and Medical Sciences is conducting lifesaving prostate cancer research to improve the way men are managed when diagnosed with prostate cancer.
+Continue reading

 No one wants to imagine having cancer.
 A ‘positive’ (high) PSA result can have a distressing impact on patients and their families, causing unnecessary fear and worry – you may have experienced this personally.
 Even worse, a false negative can mean aggressive tumours are not caught early enough, which can be fatal.